Avataromvatar/bug_revolution_gameoff_jam2021/README.md

 # Bug: Revolution or Love.

 ## Introductory
-I've been dreaming of trying myself at gamedev for a long time and now the right moment has come :) Thanks to GameJam and Godot.
+I've been dreaming of trying myself at gamedev for a long time and now the right moment has come :) This is my "first work in GameDev".
+Thanks to GameJam and Godot.
 The project was started as an educational one for me, my daughter and her friend, as well as to close their school year project :), and of course for the fan, at least that was the case at the very beginning.

 I immediately apologize for my English :)
+              Avataromvatar

 ## About the game:
 This is a game about a mutant cyber beetle grown in the depths of a secret laboratory.
 A young laboratory scientist stayed in the laboratory at night trying to stimulate the mutation that had begun… And then it begins....